Article

 Prevention: how to stay proactive in the face of emerging threats?

-The list of sectors most affected by cyberattacks is constantly growing: banking and finance, healthcare, e-commerce, vital operators, local authorities, etc. Every sector of activity needs to be aware of its vulnerabilities, and make cybersecurity a priority.
+The list of sectors most affected by cyberattacks is constantly growing: banking and finance, healthcare, e-commerce, vital operators, local authorities, etc. Each sector must be aware of its vulnerabilities, and make cybersecurity a priority issue.
 Today, every business sector needs to be aware of its vulnerabilities, and make cybersecurity a priority issue.

 Would you like to know how OverSOC can help you protect your organization?
 Contact us.